azalialoe/azalialoe/README.md

 ## Hello there 👋 I'm Azalia

-I'm a front-end developer (and proud Juno College alumni) based in Toronto, Canada.
+I'm a front-end developer based in Toronto, Canada.
 * 😄 Pronouns: She/Her
 * 🔭 I’m currently working on fixing old projects (and portfolio) while (trying to) create new projects.
 We'll see how that goes
 * 🌱 I’m currently learning: mostly **JS & React** for now but I'll never forget my roots **HTML & CSS**